See also Awards for Outstanding Service

 Medal for Excellence

-In recognition of outstanding service to the Institute and to its objectives or for other outstanding contributions to materials science, technology and industry nationally or internationally, awarded to Professor J Knott OBE, University of Birmingham, for his support to British industry by advising Rolls-Royce and The Welding Institute over a period of 20 years.
-He has improved the integrity and safety of civil and defence nuclear power plants, for which he received an OBE in 2004.
-His research focuses on fracture processes in engineering alloys.
+In recognition of outstanding service to the Institute and to its objectives or for other outstanding contributions to materials science, technology and industry nationally or internationally, awarded to Professor G Thompson OBE FIMMM, The University of Manchester.

 In recognition of a member (under 35 years old) of the Institute who is active in the field of iron and steel, and who has demonstrated excellence in and commitment to continuing professional development in the form of depth and/or breadth of technical knowledge or in a personal contribution to promoting the profession.
-Awarded TBC.
+Awarded to Dr Liam Way IAMMM, Process Development Manager – Steelmaking and Casting, Corus Strip Products UK.
+He has received several notable accolades including the 2001 Institute Materials Science and Technology National Literature Review Prize.
+He has always viewed continuous development as essential not only to his career, but also to his personal and professional growth.
+He proactively addresses this with further training, reading literature and attending international conferences.
+For his travel scholarship, he plans to visit steel plants in South Korea.

 Hume Rothery Prize